fredritchie/heart_disease_prediction/Readme.md

 ### Ensemble Learning with XGBoost

-* The project initially explored using XGBoost, a gradient boosting framework, for ensemble learning. [cite: 15, 16, 17, 18, 19, 20]
+* The project initially explored using XGBoost, a gradient boosting framework, for ensemble learning.
 * However, the XGBoost model's results were deemed unreliable.

 ### Scikit-learn Random Forest